 These DIY Lego tables are a dream come true for both the Lego-loving kids in your home and the parents who want to keep everything organized.
-The kids will have a dedicated space to build along with storage so everything goes back where it belongs.
+The kids will have a dedicated space to build along with some LEGO storage so everything goes back where it belongs.

 There are a wide variety of Lego tables here including large tables for lots of kids to play at the same time to small portable tables just for one and everything in between.
 Most of the free Lego table plans are built with affordable Ikea products but any type of table, bought or built, would work for these.

 01 of 12

 This adorable DIY Lego table is made from an Ikea Lack table but any small to medium sized table would work for this project.
 Glue or use removable putty to attach the baseplates and then add some storage containers and a cute little stool.
 Before you know it, you have a play area that any kid would love.